Friz-zy/pyspaces/README.md

 space inject --net --mnt 19840 bash
 ```

-Note: If the program you're trying to exec is dynamic linked, and the dynamic linker is not present in /lib in the chroot environment - you would get the "OSError: [Errno 2] No such file or directory" error.
-You'd need all the other files the dynamic-linked program depends on, including shared libraries and any essential configuration/table/etc in the new root directories. [src](http://www.ciiycode.com/0JiJzPgggqPg/why-doesnt-exec-work-after-chroot)
+Note: If the program you're trying to exec is dynamically linked, and the dynamic linker is not present in /lib in the chroot environment - you will get the following error: "OSError: [Errno 2] No such file or directory".
+You need all the other files the dynamic-linked program depends on, including shared libraries and any essential configuration/tables/etc in the new root directories. [src](http://www.ciiycode.com/0JiJzPgggqPg/why-doesnt-exec-work-after-chroot)

 ## Security